It’s all about Consistency!

 If you are struggling to get your dog to listen when its off lead, or your dog is pulling like a train to get to the other dog.
 Barking frantically when it sees another dog or backing away in fear from people or strange things, then your dog needs help.
 It is up to you to help them and make their lives a little easier and the way forward is simple.
 When you are out on your walk, practice some calm tricks, some loose lead walking or even play ball with your dog ( throw it to the side or behind you and get them to bring it back to you – use two balls if need be) and you will your dog become more engaged and then when they sleep, they will relax.
 If you are really worried about your dog then seek help, there are lots of things I can share with you to do while out and about.

 What to do when you go back to work?
 Make time for your dog as well – include it in your schedule and if you really can’t, then find a reputable dog walker who can help you.
 But do try and make the effort, as this will be rewarding for you both and you will feel better for it.

 If you need extra help, want to book some private lessons, or join us on our next “Social dog” course, then do get in touch at firstname.lastname@example.org.
-There are two spaces left on the course, one space left for private lessons in June and July at the “lockdown” special rate and we have just introduced a new puppy social on the 5th July where you can let your pups safely interact with other similar aged dogs at a secure field.
-Places will fill fast, so be sure to contact me soon.
+Places fill fast, so be sure to contact me soon.
 But whatever you decide to do, get out there with your dog.
-Find a great lead, some tasty treats, and a toy, and go for a walk and enjoy our summer – it will be fun for you all.
+Find a great lead, some tasty treats, and a toy, and go for a walk and enjoy the countryside, park or beach – it will be fun for you all.
 Speak soon.